The Story

 Forty Rejections

 Quitting his job in January 2018, he began scouting locations.
 Forty-three properties across Lucknow were visited.
-Forty-two said no — the rooftop leases were too expensive, the structural permissions too complicated, the landlords unconvinced that "open air dining" was a viable idea.
+Forty-two said no — rooftop leases too expensive, permissions too complicated, landlords unconvinced.

 The savings drained.
-There were weeks of eating one meal a day, taking freelance design projects to keep afloat.
+There were weeks of eating one meal a day, taking freelance projects to stay afloat.
 But the dream refused to be practical.

 The Rooftop on Quinton Road

 Property forty-three.
-A crumbling three-storey building on Quinton Road, Lalbagh.
-The owner — an ageing retired teacher — had no interest in renting to another pharmacy or mobile shop.
-He wanted someone who would give his building a soul again.
+A crumbling three-storey building in Lalbagh.
+The owner — a retired teacher — wanted someone who would give his building a soul again.

-They sat on that bare rooftop for two hours drinking chai, watching the sun set over Lucknow's skyline.
+They sat on that bare rooftop for two hours drinking chai, watching the sun set.
 By the time the stars appeared, the deal was done on a handshake.
 No lawyers.
 Just trust.

 Blood, Dust,